Asymptotics for conformal inference: Asymptotics for conformal prediction

 \begin{theorem} Under Assumptions~\ref{as:CP} and \ref{as:strictCroissance} and assuming that $n/(n+m)$ tends to $\sigma^2\in[0,1]$, we have

 where $\U$ and $\V$ are two independent Brownian bridges. \end{theorem}

 Theorem~\ref{thr:cvAlter} is proved in Section~\ref{proof:cvAlter}.
-When $\Ftest=\Fcal$ it recovers Theorem~\ref{thr:BB} (under stronger assumptions) since if $\U$ and $\V$ are two independent standard Brownian bridges and $\sigma\in[0,1]$, then $\sigma\U+\sqrt{1-\sigma^2}\V$ is also a standard Brownian bridge.
-Otherwise, it shows that the $\FCP$ converges to $G\neq I$ which entails that $\FCPm(\alpha)$ is not provided to converge to $\alpha$ anymore.
+When $\Ftest=\Fcal$ it recovers Theorem~\ref{thr:BB} (under the additional convergence assumption of $n/(n+m)$) since if $\U$ and $\V$ are two independent standard Brownian bridges and $\sigma\in[0,1]$, then $\sigma\U+\sqrt{1-\sigma^2}\V$ is also a standard Brownian bridge.
+By contrast, when $\Ftest\neq\Fcal$, Theorem~\ref{thr:cvAlter} quantifies the effect of the distribution shift.
+In particular, the limit of $\FCPm$ is $G$ instead of simply $I$, thus $\FCPm(\alpha)$ is not provided to converge to $\alpha$ anymore.

+The conclusions of Theorems~\ref{thr:BB} and \ref{thr:cvAlter} involve a double asymptotic in $n$ and $m$ for which $n/(n+m)\rightarrow \sigma^2\in[0,1]$.
+The different regimes are summarized in Table~\ref{tab:3Regime}.
+Whenever $\sigma^2$ is neither $0$ nor $1$ this is equivalent to have $m\sim_{\tau_{n,m}\rightarrow \infty}(\sigma^{-2}-1)n$ and thus $m$ and $n$ are asymptotically proportional.
+For $\sigma^2=0$ (`under-calibrated' regime), the convergence rate is slower, of order $\sqrt{n}\ll \sqrt{m}$, for instance $m^{1/4}$ for $n=\sqrt{m}$, or $\sqrt{m(\log(m))^{-1}}$ for $n=m(\log(m))^{-1}$.
+This corresponds to the case where the conformal $p$-values are `strongly' dependent.
+On the other hand, if $\sigma^2=1$ (`over-calibrated' regime), the rate $\sqrt{\tau_{n,m}}$ is equivalent to the classical rate in case of independence $\sqrt{m}$, with the same asymptotic variance.
+In that case, the convergence result is the same as for the independent theoretical $p$-values \eqref{eq:theopvalue}.
+This observation still apply in the weighted conformal prediction case.